 A sail yacht is typically a sailboat 79ft (24m) and above.
 Distinctions in what constitutes a sailing boat and ship vary by region and maritime culture.
 In YATCO.com there are currently over 1,270 sailing boats and yachts for sale, ranging from 14ft (4m) to 213ft (65m) located around the world – from South of France, to the US, Indonesia, and more and ranging from $28Million max for the Sailing yacht PRANA, the 170ft (51.7m) ALLOY and delivered in 2006; to sailing boat SOUFEE III, 24ft (7.3m) built by C&C in 1976, Model 24MKIII priced at $4.9 Million ca.

-Although sailboat terminology has varied across history, in general sailboat-types may be distinguished by size, hull configuration, keel type, purpose, number and configuration of masts, and sail plan.
+Although sailboat terminology has varied across history, in general sailboat-types may be distinguished by size, boat hull design, configuration, keel type, purpose, number and configuration of masts, and sail plan.

 Below are some popular monohull type of sailboats: